jcortejoso/nvm-contracts/doc/UPGRADES.md

 ### 3. Deploy & Upgrade

-The following steps shows how to perform contracts deployment and upgrade on `Nile` and `Kovan` networks.
+The following steps shows how to perform contracts deployment and upgrade on `Rinkeby` and `Kovan` networks.
 #### Nile

-- Copy the wallet file for `staging`
+- Copy the wallet file for `rinkeby`
-  - `cp wallets_staging.json wallets.json`
+  - `cp wallets_rinkeby.json wallets.json`
 - run `export MNEMONIC=<your staging mnemonic>`.
 You will find them in the password manager.

 ##### Deploy the whole application

-- To deploy all contracts run `npm run deploy:staging`
+- To deploy all contracts run `npm run deploy:rinkeby`

 ##### Deploy a single contracts

-- To deploy a single contract you need to specify the contracts to deploy as a parameter to the deploy script: ie. `npm run deploy:staging -- NeverminedToken Dispenser`will deploy `NeverminedToken` and `Dispenser`.
+- To deploy a single contract you need to specify the contracts to deploy as a parameter to the deploy script: ie. `npm run deploy:rinkeby -- NeverminedToken Dispenser`will deploy `NeverminedToken` and `Dispenser`.

 ##### Upgrade the whole application

-- To upgrade all contracts run `npm run upgrade:staging`
+- To upgrade all contracts run `npm run upgrade:rinkeby`

 ##### Upgrade a single contract

-- To upgrade a single contract run `npm run upgrade:staging -- NeverminedToken`.
+- To upgrade a single contract run `npm run upgrade:rinkeby -- NeverminedToken`.
 For upgrading the `NeverminedToken` contract.

 ##### Persist artifacts

-- Commit all changes in `artifacts/*.staging.json`
+- Commit all changes in `artifacts/*.rinkeby.json`

 #### Kovan